zama-ai/bounty-ecdsa-signature/tutorial.md

 ### Mersenne Mod

-We saw that Secp256k1 have a prime modulo that match a form of Pseudo-Mersenne prime or prime in the form of $p=2^m - k$ where $k < 2^m/2$ which allow for faster algorithm.
-One of the algorithm is called Mersenne Reduction that work on $x \mod m$ where $x < n^2$.
+We saw that `Secp256k1` have a prime modulo that match a form of Pseudo-Mersenne prime or prime in the form of $p=2^m - k$ where $k < 2^m/2$ which allow for faster algorithm.
+One of the algorithm is called Mersenne Reduction that works on $x \mod m$ where $x < n^2$.

 We can find $a,b$ from $x= a\cdot 2^m+b$ and then calculate $x \mod n = a\cdot k+b$ and repeat the algorithm until $x < n$.
 We observe that the algorithm 2 times and then fast mod to get $x \mod n$ without force exit condition.

-In this algorithm, we ran 2 pass of Mersenne reduction which ended up in x2 2 $m$-bitshift, x2 1 $b/2$ bits constant mul, and finally 1 fast mod.
+In homomorphic variant of this algorithm, we ran 2 pass of Mersenne reduction plus a fast mod which ended up approximately in 4 $m$ bits constant bitshift, 2 $b$ bits constant multiplication, and 1 $b$ bits fast mod.

 ```rust
 pub fn mod_mersenne<const NB: usize, P: Numeral>(